In Greece, women activists sing and dance against oil and gas | DW | 01.04.2021

-As other countries turn away from fossil fuel exploration, Greece is searching for oil and natural gas in protected areas amid protests.
+As other countries turn away from fossil fuel exploration, Greece is searching for oil and natural gas amid protests.
 But a global shift to renewables and the pandemic are complicating drilling plans.

 A group of young Greek women in traditional dress and wearing face masks, hand out flyers to shoppers and hold signs reading "nature is our antidepressant," and "my appearance is a political act."